What is Limewash?

 Leave each coat overnight – then repeat the process again, starting by misting the previous coat with water.

 …and after its’s second coat it’s looking pretty smart.

+It carries on getting whiter as it cures over the days.
+Here is a photo a month later looking much whiter.
+It has made the space a lot brighter and different from the house.
 It’s already made the courtyard much brighter and we can now get on with the next steps – getting the large trees trimmed, putting some doors in on the left hand side of the coach house and then getting on with paving and planting.
-It carries on getting whiter as it cures over the days.